 6. Cold compress

 Place cold compress with lavender oil on the forehead and back of neck to relieve headache pain with the vasoconstriction that cold water creates.

 - Dip a washcloth in a cup of cold water and add 3-4 drops of lavender oil to the water.

 - Dip the compress cloth into the water.
 Keep one in a baggie in the refrigerator.

-- Add 1-2 of drops of Lavender Oil each time you use it.
-Be very careful to not get the Lavender Essential Oil in the eyes.
-Essential Oils are not water-soluble.
+- Add 1-2 of drops of lavender oil each time you use it.
+Be very careful to not get the essential oil in the eyes.

-Please Note: If you get any Essential Oil in your eyes, it will sting.
+Please Note: If essential oils get in your eyes, it will sting.
 It is best to wash it out with milk or cream.
 Do not rinse the eyes with water.
-Essential Oils are lipid (fat) soluble.

 7. Warm compress

 Use a warm compress or a steam tent for headaches caused due to sinus or congestion.
-Peppermint Oil and Eucalyptus Oil in addition to Lavender Oil are good choices for warm compress.
+Peppermint and eucalyptus oil in addition to lavender are good choices for warm compress.